 Only 25% of travel happens at night, but it’s also when over 50% of passenger vehicle fatalities occur.
-This means all drivers need to be aware of the contributors to nighttime car accidents, as well as understanding why these car crashes might be more likely to lead to fatalities.
+This means all drivers need to be aware of the contributors to nighttime car accidents, as well as understand why these car crashes might be more likely to lead to fatalities.
 Here’s what you need to know about nighttime car accidents in Indiana.

 Nighttime Driving Conditions Contribute to Car Accidents

 One of the biggest contributors to nighttime car accidents is low visibility.
 In both Greece and the United Kingdom, installing roadway lighting led to approximately a three times decrease in the severity of nighttime car accident injuries.
-In Indiana, driving on rural roads that are not lit may greatly increase chances of a nighttime car accident.
+In Indiana, driving on rural roads that are not lit may greatly increase the chances of a nighttime car accident.

 If a driver is not using headlights or does not have adequate bulbs in the headlights, that could be considered negligence.
-If a city or county knows a certain span of road is especially dangerous at night and frequently is a scene of accidents, they may have a duty to establish lighting in that area when a risk is known.
+If a city or county knows a certain span of the road is especially dangerous at night and frequently is a scene of accidents, they may have a duty to establish lighting in that area when risk is known.

 Drowsy Driving Accidents in Indiana